Sugandha90/So2Sat-POP/README.md

 ### Technical University of Munich:
 First version:
 ```
 This is the first version of the So2Sat POP dataset covering 106 EU cities.
-It provides training/testing data split scenarios:
+It provides training/testing data split scenarios.
 Randomly selected: 80% as train-set (80 cities) / 20% as test-set (26 cities)
-DOI
+DOI:
 ```

 ## Institute